 Watch the video above to see more of Bob’s story.
 Learn more about options for chronic joint pain.

-For the news media: To talk with Bob Young or Dr. Steven Allsing for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.
+For the news media: To talk with Dr. Steven Allsing for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.